rust-lang/book/src/ch04-01-what-is-ownership.md

 There is a natural point at which we can return the memory our `String` needs to the allocator: when `s` goes out of scope.
 When a variable goes out of scope, Rust calls a special function for us.
-This function is called [`drop`], and it’s where the author of `String` can put the code to return the memory.
+This function is called [`drop`][drop]<!-- ignore -->, and it’s where the author of `String` can put the code to return the memory.
 Rust calls `drop` automatically at the closing curly bracket.

 > Note: In C++, this pattern of deallocating resources at the end of an item’s
 > lifetime is sometimes called *Resource Acquisition Is Initialization (RAII)*.